Strategic Response of News Publishers to Generative AI: Introduction

-\paragraph{Some publishers decide to block LLM traffic, but blocking reduces both total and human traffic for large publishers.} One way that publishers could respond to their content being crawled by LLMs and to an increase in bot traffic is to declare that crawling is not allowed in their \textit{robots.txt} file.
-The \textit{robots.txt} file of a website (part of the RFC 9309 standard) instructs web crawlers on what they are allowed and not allowed to access.
-We identify when each publisher first disallowed GPT-related crawlers using the HTTP Archive.\footnote{\url{https://httparchive.org/}} News publishers choose to block LLM access more often than non-news websites.
-About 80\% of the top publishers block LLM crawlers in 2023, in a staggered pattern of blocking starting mid-2023.
-We use the staggered adoption pattern in a difference-in-differences analysis \citep{callaway2021difference} that compares blocking publishers to not-yet-blocking publishers to estimate the effect of blocking LLM crawlers on total traffic.
-We find a persistent post-blocking decline of 23.1\% in log-monthly visits measured by SimilarWeb.
-To assess whether this effect reflects reduced automated (e.g., bot) traffic rather than changes in real audience demand, we replicate the analysis using Comscore Web-Behavior panel data.
-We again find a sizable and statistically significant post-blocking decline in monthly publisher visits of 13.9\%.
-These results imply that blocking LLMs can have significant negative effects on publishers: it is followed by lower total traffic and lower human traffic, and not merely the mechanical removal of bot visits for large websites.
-Indeed, some publishers removed the \texttt{Disallow} rule in 2024.
-However, when we extend the analysis to lower-traffic websites in the Comscore data, we find heterogeneous results that vary with website size.
+\paragraph{Many publishers block LLM crawlers, and blocking reduces total traffic; there is a negative, but imprecise effect on human traffic.} One lever that publishers have to respond to declining traffic is access control: they can block GenAI crawlers to prevent their content from being scraped for model training and query answering.
+We evaluate the effectiveness of this strategy using a staggered difference-in-differences analysis \citep{callaway2021difference} of the period before May 2024, where identification is cleanest.
+Publishers could declare that crawling is not allowed in their \textit{robots.txt} file, which instructs web crawlers on what they are allowed and not allowed to access.
+We identify when each publisher first disallowed Generative AI-related crawlers using the HTTP Archive.\footnote{\url{https://httparchive.org/}} We find that news publishers choose to block LLM access more often than non-news websites.
+About 75\% of the top publishers blocked LLM crawlers at different times starting mid-2023.\footnote{The blocking was focused primarily on bot crawlers, and not on human traffic that was using a different HTTP user-agent} We use the staggered blocking pattern in a difference-in-differences analysis that compares blocking publishers to not-yet-blocking and never-blocking publishers to estimate the effect of blocking LLM crawlers on total traffic.
+We find a 7\% post-blocking decline in weekly visits measured by SimilarWeb or Semrush within the 6 weeks after blocking.
+Using Comscore’s Web-Behavior panel of human browsing history, we find a similarly sized decline of approximately 7\% in weekly publisher visits, although the estimates are less precise, possibly because the panel is smaller.
+These results suggest that blocking LLM crawlers may have negative effects on publishers: it is followed by lower total traffic and potentially lower human traffic, not merely the mechanical removal of bot visits.
+Indeed, we observe that some publishers unblocked LLM crawlers in 2024.
+When we extend the analysis to smaller publishers with lower traffic in the Comscore and Semrush data, we find similarly negative but imprecisely estimated effects.
+Two channels can explain this decline: reduced brand exposure in LLM responses as the source for information, which lowers direct visits, and lost referral clicks from LLM citations.
+The former is likely dominant given that LLM-driven referral traffic was small before May 2024.